xtrasimplicity/rails_readonly_injector/README.md

 If you want to check whether read-only mode is currently enabled, you can use `RailsReadonlyInjector.in_read_only_mode?`.

 ## Configuration Options
+The following configuration options can be set through `RailsReadonlyInjector.config`:

 - `read_only` => Whether the site should be in read-only mode.
 (Default: false)
 - `classes_to_exclude` => An array of classes that should be _exempt_ from read-only mode.
 (Default: `[]`)
 - `classes_to_include` => An array of classes that should be set to read-only mode.
 (Defaults to `ActiveRecord::Base.descendants` on Rails 3-4, and `ApplicationRecord.descendants` on Rails 5.0+)